itay-cyber/itay-cyber/README.md

 - [Morsy](https://www.github.com/MorsyApp/Morsy): An open-source anonymous chat website written in TypeScript
 - [Nerde](https://www.github.com/itay-cyber/Nerde): A small project.
 This is an algebra and calculus calculator
+- [Blockwyre]: A crypto payment system that allows developers to implement paying with crypto in their website.

 #### My skills 💪